 Historically speaking, the Mach 3 helped launched Gillette as a global leader in both the cartridge and disposable razor niche.

-It has three sharp blades progressively aligned for a closer shave with less passes.
+It has three sharp blades progressively aligned for a closer shave with fewer passes.

-This product provides a good middle ground between a 5 and single blade razor that will cut close and yet not have as much irritation.
+This product provides an excellent middle ground between a 5 and single blade razor that will cut close and yet not have as much irritation.

 But I wouldn’t use it that long.

-If you have fairly tough facial hair, it still gives a very close shave with little to no skin irritation or cuts.
+If you have reasonably thick facial hair, it still gives a very close shave with little to no skin irritation or cuts.